Joe Biden Wins: Some WhatsApp Share From Across the Atlantic

 Pakistan will have to behave rather than depend on personal relationship and verbiage”.

-Syed, an Indian expat in Riyadh: “the world is tired of real estate mogul bullying around with Nations.
+Syed, an Indian expat in Riyadh shared his thought: “the world is tired of real estate mogul bullying around with Nations.
 We hope Joe Biden’s victory will unite the people and work for the peace and economic growth of USA and world at large”.

-A senior Pakistani defense official: “Americans were suffering under Trump but the world was okay.
+A senior Pakistani defense official says: “Americans were suffering under Trump but the world was okay.
 Biden will unleash the tried methods of the empire.
 The Muslim world should brace for rough ride”.
 He adds, “With 70 million voters (the second highest in US history after Biden) rallying to Trump despite the mayhem he caused, points to the undercurrents that don’t bode well for democracy’s future in the US”.

-Syed Muhammad Ali, Director, Center for Aerospace & Security Studies says: “Biden’s presidency offers Pakistan a new opportunity to re-set and improve bilateral relation with Washington under a leadership which is less paranoid about China than the Trump administration, concerned about Indian descent into extremism and skeptical about New Delhi’s political will to counter China.”
+Syed Muhammad Ali, Director, Center for Aerospace & Security Studies said: “Biden’s presidency offers Pakistan a new opportunity to re-set and improve bilateral relation with Washington under a leadership which is less paranoid about China than the Trump administration, concerned about Indian descent into extremism and skeptical about New Delhi’s political will to counter China.”

 Amb.
 G.R.
-Baloch, Karachi: “US and the world hopefully Biden would pickup pieces and reconstruct the ‘American Dream’ and the global world that we all aspire!
+Baloch, Karachi tells us: “US and the world hopefully Biden would pickup pieces and reconstruct the ‘American Dream’ and the global world that we all aspire!
 May his weakness be strengths for world peace”.
 He adds, “Democratic institutions are quite mature in the US”.

-Irfan, a medical practitioner in Karachi: “Joe Biden is an old diplomat and has had cordial relations with Pakistan and that is the reason why Pakistan is rooting for him.
+Irfan, a medical practitioner in Karachi says: “Joe Biden is an old diplomat and has had cordial relations with Pakistan and that is the reason why Pakistan is rooting for him.
 In 2008, Pakistan had conferred Biden with the second highest civilian honor, ‘Hilal-e-Pakistan’.
 Joe Biden and Senator Richard Lugar were behind the proposal to bring $ 1.5 billion non-military aid to Pakistan.
 Lugar too was awarded the ‘Hilal-e-Pakistan'”.

-Tariq Chaudhry, a professional in Lahore: “Mian Nawaz Sharif would try to gain advantage but would fail to achieve his revenge.
+Tariq Chaudhry, a professional in Lahore tells us: “Mian Nawaz Sharif (former Pak PM declaed an absconder by court) would try to gain advantage but would fail to achieve his revenge.
 Imran Khan (IK) would manage to interact with Democrats well due to his wisdom.
 IK would lead the consortium of balancing forces and act & so on…”

-Kashif, an Indian expat in Riyadh: “Whether its Biden or Trump or any other candidate the victory doesn’t matter for them.
+Kashif, an Indian expat in Riyadh says: “Whether its Biden or Trump or any other candidate the victory doesn’t matter for them.
 The policies of the country or the lobby or the one who makes the policies will remain same……😷😷😷 and this is a FACT….”
 “So it’s not a big wow if trump loses ,Biden victorious they have to obey the lobby who makes the policies and have to implement the policies any how…at any cost….”

-Syed Basith, Karachi: “I think he will prove to be a better choice for the World with a balanced policy for all community”.
+Syed Basith, Karachi sadi: “I think he will prove to be a better choice for the World with a balanced policy for all community”.

-Majid, Research Analyst in Islamabad: “America is polarized.
+Majid, a Research Analyst based in Islamabad tells us: “America is polarized.
 The transition of power is not expected to be smooth where Trump still has some cards to throw spanners in the works .
 Biden will preside a polarized America and he appears to have no solution to unify Americans .
 Tough days ahead for US .
 Reminiscent of a declining power”.

-Nasir Raza, a professional based in Arizona, USA: “Relief and jubilation”.
+Nasir Raza, a professional based in Arizona, USA said: “Relief and jubilation”.

-Shahzad Qasim, Islamabad: “it will be a chance to heal the wounds and bridge the divide in America”.
+Shahzad Qasim, Islamabad says: “It will be a chance to heal the wounds and bridge the divide in America”.

-A senior party leader of PML-N shared this pic (below) when asked to comment on Biden win:
+A senior party leader of PML-N shared this pic (below) when asked to comment on Joe Biden’s win:

-Azfar Hussain, an entrepreneur in Karachi: “Biden shall continue to stand rock solid with Israel.
+Azfar Hussain, an entrepreneur in Karachi says: “Biden shall continue to stand rock solid with Israel.
 He shall be soft with India on trade and visas.
 He shall go back in climate change agreement.
 He shall I think again go back with Iran deal.
 It shall again open Chabahar Port project with India”.

 Developing (Unedited)…